musyani-io/TNS_E-messaging/README.md

 ## Recommendations — improvements to make this reliable and easy to use

-I list practical, incremental improvements you can make (sorted from high to moderate priority):

 1. Configuration and secrets

    - Move environment/config into a clear config file (YAML/JSON) or use a small CLI with flags.
 Provide an example `env.example` or `config.sample.yml`.